snowkit/linc_openal/README.md

 - `Mac`,`iOS` No runtime requirements
 - `Windows` Copy the correct `OpenAL32.dll` alongside your binary from the lib/openal-soft folder
 - `Linux` Make sure `openal-soft` is installed (sudo apt-get install openal-soft or similar)
+    - unless using the relative options, in which case make sure the correct .so is alongside the binary
 - `Android` If using this library manually, the lib/openal-android libary is compiled into your haxe app step (commonly an .so)

 ---